StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 ### Topology

-Topology elements can be sent to StackState with the following methods:
+You can send topology elements to StackState with the following methods:

 * `self.component` - Create a component in StackState.
 See [send components](agent-check-api.md#send-components).
 * `self.relation` - Create a relation between two components in StackState.
 See [send relations](agent-check-api.md#send-relations).